ArturDorfman/interview-prepper/content/guide/javascript.md

 ' ', 0, null, undefined, NaN, false.

 #### What is ‘??’ and why can it be useful?
-This is a ‘nullish coalescing operator’.
+This is a ‘nullish coalescing operator.’
 It provides a way to provide a default value for a variable if its current value is null or undefined.

 #### List data types in JS.
 JavaScript has several primitive data types and one complex data type.